 Can companies with employees on the road also use Google Maps?

 Here, the answer is a little less simple.
 Manual planning in Google Maps is possible to a very limited extent.
-Automatic planning or route optimisation is not possible.
+Automatic planning or route optimization is not possible.

-The biggest problem is that in Google Maps you can enter a maximum of ten addresses at the same time, of which you have to choose the order manually.
-You don't get an optimal order of Google Maps.
-Also, you can only plan one route (or car) at a time, multiple vehicles at the same time is not possible.
-You will have to plan in bulk, for example by region, and manually compare a lot of options.
-Not to mention planning requirements such as the capacity of vehicles or time windows to be taken into account.
+The biggest problem is that in Google Maps, you can enter a maximum of ten addresses at the same time, of which you have to choose the order manually.
+You don’t get optimal ordering from Google Maps.
+Also, you can only plan one route (or car) at a time; multiple vehicles at the same time is not possible.
+You will have to plan in bulk, for example by region, and manually compare many options.
+Not to mention planning requirements, such as the capacity of vehicles or time windows to be taken into account.

 We don’t criticize Google Maps.
 It just wasn’t developed for this.

-- Up to ten stops at a time
+- Only up to ten stops at a time

 - Does not automatically organize the stops in the correct order